Jamie956/Jamie956.github.io/post/angular.md

 - Injector: This is the service that Angular provides for requesting and registering dependencies
 - Providers are responsible for creating the instanceof the object requested.
 - Dependency injection is fundamental for Angular to track all the objects in the application and make them available when they’re requested.
+- Why do we want to use DI instead of regular module loading in JavaScript?
+There are a few key reasons you’ll usually want to make your services injectable:
+  - It allows you to focus on consuming services and not worry about how to create them.
+  - It resolves external dependencies for you, simplifying consumption.
+  - It’s easier to test your Angular entities because you can always inject a mock service instead of the real thing.
+  - It can allow you to control the injection of a service without having to worry about where another piece of the application might also inject the service.
+  - It gives you a clean instance of the service for each injector tree.